#1 Alternative to Meta Workplace.

 Step 1: Analyze the initial situation

-Before anything can be improved, you've got to analyze the status quo.
+Before anything can be improved, you've got to analyse the status quo.
 Only then can you define what "improvement" actually looks like.
 To evaluate where your internal communication currently stands, you can start with two points:

 You can only improve internal communication if you look at both factors together.
 Internal communication tools are a means to an end, but they shouldn't be your starting point.
 On the other hand, a change in staff needs can sometimes only be met by new tools or different use of existing tools.